LGBTQ people in Sri Lanka: Transsexuality

 A patient who wishes to undergo sex reassignment surgery (SRS) must consult a psychiatrist for an initial evaluation.
 If the person is deemed to be of sound mental status, an official letter endorsing this can be issued.
 The patient can now start to undergo necessary hormone therapy prior to any surgical intervention.
 It can often be troublesome to find therapists who are understanding of transgender issues.

 A major hindrance to most transgender individuals is that the island lacks many public or private hospitals that are able to perform SRS.
 The high costs of obtaining private treatment abroad can often be a strong deterrent from finishing the transition process.

 It is currently possible for transgender individuals to obtain a new identity card from the Department of Registrations of Persons that is concordant with their gender identity, upon the provision of correct documentation to the department.
 However, many transgender individuals complain that they are unable to obtain the required documents (mainly medical notes) and therefore cannot register themselves for a new ID.

+Financial difficulties

+The provision of universal education and welfare has mostly allowed for more fluid social class movement that is not found in the rest of South Asia; "children, rarely, if ever, were prevented from going to school because they were female, from disadvantaged families or were poor."

+Despite this, the welfare system of Sri Lanka is complex and bureaucratic and living standards remain low, as assessed by the World Bank.

+A number of transgender people complain about the high cost of undertaking conversion to their desired gender, in part because government-funded facilities are generally of poorer quality and that a lack of trained staff exists on the island.

+Chandrasena’s success enables her to get first-rate medical care.
+She started getting hair removal treatments in 2009; the facial laser treatment she undergoes every six months costs about 6,000 rupees ($45), Chandrasena says.
+She also spends about 39,000 rupees ($300) for each four-month supply of the estrogen injections she takes every other week.
+Those prices are average in Sri Lanka.